Last Updated on January 23, 2023 by The Filtery

 Addiction and Long-Term Consumption of Red Bull, Oh My!

 As chemical addictions go, caffeine may not be as serious as alcohol, cocaine, or other substances, but it can still cause some issues.
 Red Bull packs a one-two punch when it comes to addictive behavior, with both sugar and caffeine.
 The rush associated with Red Bull can also remind addicts of the way they felt on certain drugs, so it can be a slippery slope for those who suffer from addiction.

 For those who maintain a regular Red Bull habit, the detox effects can be harsh.
-Over a short period of time, after eliminating Red Bull and other energy drinks, you will likely experience headaches, fatigue, and even depression.
+Over a short period of time, after eliminating Red Bull and other energy drinks, you may experience headaches, fatigue, and even depression.

 Eliminating Red Bull could make you irritable and anxious, and you may be tempted to drink one to “feel yourself” again.
 This is a dangerous place to be as it will send you right back to the potential short and long-term side effects associated with Red Bull.

 It’s very common for people to need energy drinks and coffee to function in their daily lives.
 But this long-term dependency on caffeine may be a result of a deeper issue, such a hypothyroid.
 If you can’t seem to kick (or even just decrease) the habit, you may want to consider working with a doctor or health coach to investigate what could be causing or exacerbating your energy drink habit.

 6 Natural Energy Drinks That Are Better Than Red Bull